 Hike Length: 26 miles

 This beautiful, retired railroad route is a perfect trail for hiking, snowshoeing and cross country skiing.
-You can decide how long you’d like to hike on this long route that goes through many Catskill Mountain towns.
+You choose how far you’d like to hike on this 26 mile route that traverses through many Catskill Mountain towns.